HumanDialog/auth.svelte/README.md

                   // Optional.
 It should be given for a public tenant, to which anyone can register as a user
                   tenant:   "<PUBLIC_TENANT_ID>",

+                  // Optional. signing in user must be member of existing Group
+                  groupsOnly: false,

+                  // Ask about organization name during signing up, default is true
+                  askOrganizationName: true,

+                  // When user is member of multiple groups/tenants in the application, this parameter allows to select one of them
+                  letChooseGroupFirst: false,

                   // Used only for signup form.
 Optional.
                   // If specified checkboxes on consents are presented